computed-axial-lithography/CAL-software-Matlab/README.md

 ### Steps of main_optimize.m:
 1. **Parameter definition:** All system and optimization parameters are defined within the params struct.
-   - The target should be defined by assigning the name of an STL file in the directory to params.stl_filename or by directly assigning a 2D or 3D matrix to the fields, params.target_2D or params.target_3D.
+   - The target should be defined by assigning the name of an STL file in the directory to params.stl_filename or by directly assigning a 2D or 3D matrix to the fields, "params.target_2D" or "params.target_3D".
    - The optimization parameters are then assigned.
 These will need to be tweaked to change the step size and convergence depending on the trial and error results of optimization.
 We have had good results with 30-90 iterations and learning rate of ~0.001-0.01.

 2. **Prepare target:** voxelize_target.m is called which handles voxelization of an STL file, if defined, and creation of the target_care_area which is a slightly dilated version of the target matrix.
-Below are examples of a prepared target using pcshow and volshow.
+Below are examples of a prepared target using pcshow or volshow options of the "params.vol_viewer" parameter.

 <table>
   <tr>